nikolaystrikhar/gutenberg-forms/readme.txt

 == Changelog ==
 For more information, visit [Gutenberg Forms](https://gutenbergforms.com).

+= 2.1.0 = (29 Apr 2021)
+- New: Access to the Extendify template and pattern library

 = 2.0.1 = (5 Oct 2020)
 - New: Export Entries Feature